 Use this handy guide to help children (or yourself!) to identify where the problem is, and decide how to best respond to the situation.

-This final image would be perfect for very young children, as it is based on a concept that is very easy to understand: a traffic light.
+The final image would be perfect for very young children, as it is based on a concept that is very easy to understand: a traffic light.

-Help the small children in your life determine the difference between “Green” emotions like happiness, contentment, and feeling at peace; “Yellow” emotions like boredom, irritation, and sadness, and; “Red” emotions like anger, grief, and shame.
+Print an image of a traffic light, and help the small children in your life determine the difference between “Green” emotions like happiness, contentment, and feeling at peace; “Yellow” emotions like boredom, irritation, and sadness, and; “Red” emotions like anger, grief, and shame.

 Explain that we all experience a wide range of emotions, and it’s okay to feel however they feel.
 However, it is best for them if they figure out how to keep their emotions within Green and sometimes Yellow while limiting the time they spend in Red.